janjaapbos/zerotiercore/README.md

 >>>
 ```

-Yes, apparantly I am doing something wrong.
+Yes, apparently I am doing something wrong.
 It is true that briding is not allowed in the network configuration.
 I mistakenly switched source and dest mac addresses.
 If I swap them, I do see something with tcpdump at my laptop:

 ```
 20:04:10.745897 IP6 version error: 2 != 6